Enrollment at AMS

 Academic calendars outlining school in-session days are available to current and potential families online.
 Families are encouraged to consider these dates when scheduling family vacations to ensure that students can attend on the first day of school.
 Students who do not attend school by the third day of class, without advance notification to the school administration, will be withdrawn.

 NOTICE OF NON-DISCRIMINATION

-In accordance with Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, Title II of the Americans with Disabilities Act of 1990, the Boy Scouts of America Equal Access Act and applicable state law, Academies do not discriminate on the basis of actual or perceived race, color, religion, national origin, sex, age, disability, gender identity or expression, or any other classification protected by law in any of its business activities, including its educational programs and activities which comply fully with the requirements of state and federal law and Title IX.
+In accordance with Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, Title II of the Americans with Disabilities Act of 1990, the Boy Scouts of America Equal Access Act and all current and future applicable state & federal law, AMS does not discriminate on the basis of actual or perceived race, color, religion, national origin or ancestry, sex, age (excluding the minimum age for kindergarten pursuant to state law), disability, bankruptcy status, income, homelessness or foster status, athletic or academic ability, proficiency in the English language, birth place or citizenship status, gender identity or expression, or any other classification protected by law in any of its business activities, including its admission and enrollment and educational programs and activities which fully comply with the requirements of state and federal law and Title IX.